remjey/HabitSailor/README.md

 * Detects death, and show revive action from profile page
 * Buy Health Potion
 * Covers that shows profile info or remaining uncompleted dailies
+* Partial support for adding habits and dailies

 Most importantly and in approximate order: